Bahrain: Health

 Bahrain has a universal health care system, dating back to 1960.
 Government-provided health care is free to Bahraini citizens and heavily subsidised for non-Bahrainis.
-Healthcare expenditure accounted for 4.5% of Bahrain's GDP, according to the World Health Organization.
+Healthcare expenditure accounted for 4.5% of Bahrain's GDP, according to the World Health Organisation.
 Bahraini physicians and nurses form a majority of the country's workforce in the health sector, unlike neighbouring Gulf states.
 The first hospital in Bahrain was the American Mission Hospital, which opened in 1893 as a dispensary.
 The first public hospital, and also tertiary hospital, to open in Bahrain was the Salmaniya Medical Complex, in the Salmaniya district of Manama, in 1957.
 Private hospitals are also present throughout the country, such as the International Hospital of Bahrain.

 The life expectancy in Bahrain is 73 for males and 76 for females.
 Compared to many countries in the region, the prevalence of AIDS and HIV is relatively low.
 Malaria and tuberculosis (TB) do not constitute major problems in Bahrain as neither disease is indigenous to the country.
 As a result, cases of malaria and TB have declined in recent decades with cases of contractions amongst Bahraini nationals becoming rare.
 The Ministry of Health sponsors regular vaccination campaigns against TB and other diseases such as hepatitis B.

 Currently, Bahrain has an obesity epidemic as 28.9% of all males and 38.2% of all females are classified as obese.
 Bahrain also has one of the highest prevalence of diabetes in the world (5th place).
 More than 15% of the Bahraini population are affected by the disease, and they account for 5% of deaths in the country.
 Cardiovascular diseases account for 32% of all deaths in Bahrain, being the number one cause of death in the country (the second being cancer).
 Sickle-cell anaemia and thalassaemia are prevalent in the country, with a study concluding that 18% of Bahrainis are carriers of sickle-cell anaemia while 24% are carriers of thalassaemia.

 Culture

 Islam is the main religion, and Bahrainis are known for their tolerance towards the practice of other faiths.
-Intermarriages between Bahrainis and expatriates are not uncommon—there are many Filipino-Bahrainis like Filipino child actress Mona Marbella Al-Alawi.
+Intermarriages between Bahrainis and expatriates are not uncommon—there are many Filipino Bahrainis like Filipino child actress Mona Marbella Al-Alawi.

 Rules regarding female attire are generally relaxed compared to regional neighbours; the traditional attire of women usually include the hijab or the abaya.
-Although the traditional male attire is the thobe which also includes traditional headdresses such as the keffiyeh, ghutra and agal, Western clothing is common in the country.
+Although the traditional male attire is the thobe, which also includes traditional headdresses such as the keffiyeh, ghutra and agal, Western clothing is common in the country.

-Although Bahrain legalized homosexuality in 1976, many homosexuals have since been arrested, often for violating broadly written laws against public immorality and public indecency.
+Although Bahrain legalised homosexuality in 1976, many homosexuals have since been arrested, often for violating broadly written laws against public immorality and public indecency.